allright/tarantool/README.md

 # Tarantool

-A few words about [Tarantool](https://tarantool.org): Tarantool is a NoSQL database with in-memory and disk-based storage engines.
+A few words about [Tarantool](https://tarantool.org): Tarantool is a (No)SQL database with in-memory and disk-based storage engines.

 Key features:
 * Fast as hell